- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 - NIST 800-53 is broad and adaptable, designed as the master control catalog for all federal and federal-adjacent systems.

-Control selection.
-CMMC prescribes a fixed set of controls per maturity level.
-Contractors must implement all required practices for their level, with no tailoring permitted at Level 1 or Level 2.
-NIST 800-53 follows a similar logic for federal systems, with controls selected based on system impact level: Low (149 baseline controls), Moderate (287 baseline controls), or High (370 baseline controls).
-The key difference is that non-federal organizations can voluntarily adopt and tailor 800-53 controls to fit their environment.
-CMMC offers no such flexibility, as compliance is assessed against a fixed standard.
+CMMC prescribes a fixed control set per maturity level, while NIST 800-53 selects controls from impact-based baselines that organizations can tailor.
+CMMC contractors must implement all required practices for their level, with no tailoring permitted at Level 1 or Level 2.
+Federal systems using NIST 800-53 pick controls based on impact level: Low (149 baseline controls), Moderate (287 baseline controls), or High (370 baseline controls).
+Non-federal organizations can also voluntarily adopt and tailor 800-53 controls.
+CMMC offers no such flexibility.

 CMMC vs NIST 800-53: Side-by-Side Comparison Table